openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Host: server.example.com
 ```

-Response from the Credential Issuer that contains an Credential Offer Object MUST have the media type "application/json".
+Response from the Credential Issuer that contains a Credential Offer Object MUST have the media type "application/json".

 This ability to pass Credential Offer by reference is particularly useful for large requests.